andrizan/honojs-boilerplate/README.md

 - ✅ Configure rate limiting for your traffic
 - ✅ Test UUID generation performance under load

-## 🤝 Contributing

-Contributions are welcome!
-Please follow these guidelines:

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Run tests and linting
-5. Submit a pull request

 ## 🐛 Troubleshooting

 ### Email verification not working